KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   injectRootAppElmMeth ⇒ reactElm</h5>
-An optional callback hook that promotes some characteristic of thisaspect within the app root element (i.e. react component instance).
-All aspects will either promote themselves through this hook, -or-through some "aspect cross-communication" mechanism.**NOTE**: When this hook is used, the supplied curRootAppElm MUST beincluded as part of this definition!
+An optional callback hook that promotes some characteristic of thisaspect within the app root element (i.e. react component instance).**API:** {{book.api.injectRootAppElmMeth$}}All aspects will either promote themselves through this hook, -or-through some "aspect cross-communication" mechanism.**NOTE**: When this hook is used, the supplied curRootAppElm MUST beincluded as part of this definition!

 | Param | Type | Description |